What is the average salary in Olympia, WA?

 Kaiser Permanente

-Kaiser Permanente is a healthcare provider.
-They offer medical services and health insurance.
+Kaiser Permanente is a healthcare organization.
+They offer good salaries for their medical staff.

 How does the cost of living in Olympia, WA compare to the national average?